jchawkins725/drum-machine/README.md

-This Drum-Machine project was build with React using Create-React-App.
+This Drum-Machine project was built with React using Create-React-App.